Bridget Tan: Advocacy

+Awards and honours

+In late 2010, Tan traveled to Jakarta, Indonesia to represent HOME, which had been selected by the Asia Society for the 2010 Asia Society-Bank of America Merrill Lynch Asia 21 Young Leaders Public Service Award.
+Also in 2010, Tan was nominated for the Reader's Digest Asian of the Year award, and received an honorable mention.

 For her advocacy work, Tan received a Hero Acting to End Modern-Day Slavery Award from then United States Secretary of State Hillary Clinton at a June 2011 ceremony surrounding the release of the United States Department of State's 2011 Trafficking in Persons Report.
 She was also mentioned in Secretary of State Clinton's presentation, where Tan's work with the ACMI was highlighted.
 The governments of Thailand and The Philippines have also honored Tan for her work.
-In late 2010, Tan traveled to Jakarta, Indonesia to represent HOME, which had been selected by the Asia Society for the 2010 Asia Society-Bank of America Merrill Lynch Asia 21 Young Leaders Public Service Award.
-Also in 2010, Tan was nominated for the Reader's Digest Asian of the Year award, and received an honorable mention.

 She was inducted into the Singapore Women's Hall of Fame in 2015.